Skip to content

 jeka --program arg0 args1 ... # or `jeka -p` for short

-To compile in native, execute:
+To compile to native, execute:

 jeka native: compile